steevanb/versionsbundle/Resources/doc/EasyInstaller.md

 //    1) Try to find a method named update_1_0_1 to update bundle from 1.0.0 to 1.0.1
 //    2) Try to find a method named update_1_0_2 to update bundle from 1.0.1 to 1.0.2
 //    3) Try to find a method named update_1_0_3 to update bundle from 1.0.2 to 1.0.3
-protected function updateOneVersionOneMethod(Update $updater, BundleVersion $bundleVersion)
+protected function updateOneVersionOneMethod(UpdateInterface $updater, BundleVersion $bundleVersion)

 // Drop tables only if exists (DROP TABLE IF EXISTS) protected function dropTables(array $tables)